weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 # AssertionExtensions.Should method (20 of 26)

-Returns an [`OffsetDateTimeAssertions`](../OffsetDateTimeAssertions.md) object that can be used to assert an OffsetDateTime.
+Returns an [`OffsetDateTimeAssertions`](../OffsetDateTimeAssertions.md) object that can be used to assert a OffsetDateTime.

 ```csharp
 public static OffsetDateTimeAssertions Should(this OffsetDateTime offsetDateTime)